facebook/react/docs/docs/tutorial.md

 next: videos.html
 ---

-We'll be building a simple, but realistic comments box that you can drop into a blog, similar to Disqus, LiveFyre or Facebook comments.
+We'll be building a simple, but realistic comments box that you can drop into a blog, a basic version of the realtime comments offered by Disqus, LiveFyre or Facebook comments.

 We'll provide: